UI / UX Design

 • Memory.

-Design a digital companion that centralizes pet care and reduces cognitive load for owners.
+This creates fragmentation and risk.
+The opportunity: Design a digital companion that centralizes pet care and reduces cognitive load for owners.

 Understanding the User